Why you need to visit Cannaregio sestieri in Venice

 Not far from the Fondamenta Nove, where you can get the water buses out to the lagoon islands of Burano and Murano, you will find the beautiful church of Santa Maria Assunta of Jesuits most commonly known as Gesuiti.
 It is stunning inside with ceilings painted with ornate frescos.
 This church certainly dazzles!

 Over the top even by rococo standards it is difficult to take in this flamboyant 18th-century Jesuit church all at once.
 Extravagent white and green marble walls, marble curtains draped over the pulpit, marble carpet spilling down the altar stairs and a ceiling guilded in gold and white stucco, you either love it or hate it.
-I loved it!
+We loved it!
 Although more sombre, considering the glamour of this church, you can even find Titian’s uncharacteristically gloomy Martyrdom of St Lawrence, on the left as you enter the church.

 Oratorio dei Crociferi